 Move over regular guacamole.
 There’s a new guacamole in town and it is CrAzY!

 I heart guacamole.
 I heart it so much.
 I can’t even stand it.
 It’s one of the few foods I think I could eat over and over and not get sick of it.
 And believe me, that’s saying a lot for me because I tend to get sick of things really quickly.
-We also love Mexican food in general in this house, so I am mixing up bowls of guacamole pretty frequently.
+You can never put enough of it on my food.
+When I go to Chipotle and they put a huge pile of it on my bowl, it’s like pure bliss.
+We love all Mexican food in general in this house, so I am mixing up bowls of guacamole pretty frequently.
+I could eat a bowl of it as a meal if you let me.
+Now, if only the chips were zero calories and I’d feel less guilty about eating the entire bowl…

-But this time, I decided to change things up.
+I decided to kick regular guac into something even more amazing.
 This is no ordinary bowl of guacamole!
-This guacamole is chunkier and has more of a kick to it.
+This guacamole has corn and tomatoes and extra jalapeno!
+The extra stuff makes it heartier and adds texture and more flavor.
 I think I need to go make another bowl.
 Like right now…

 - 2 ripe California avocados